 The mythology of Demeter, the Ancient Greek Earth Mother, is rich with spiritual, magical and initiatory symbolism.
 When we dig into them, they reveal tools for gnosis, ascension and the power to create our lives in the way that we choose.

 Such is the magic of the equinox and the paths of:

 The understanding and appreciation of the sorcery of the Equinox produces a kind of spiritual depth.
 It creates a place beyond the superficial stories in Demeter’s myths and a blueprint to magical growth and personal power.

-This festival is an awakening of the senses, yet it’s balanced, the light is here but so are the shadows.
+This festival is an awakening of the senses, yet it’s balance, the light is here but so are the shadows.
 Everything is moving in reverse of where it was only a few short weeks before.
 Your magical will is being tested.
-You can see the probability of your goals or magical rites coming into fruition, yet still, they haven’t arrived.
+You can see the probability of your goals or magical rites coming into fruition, yet still they haven’t arrived.